ministryofjustice/security-guidance/docs/password-creation-and-authentication-guide.md

 ## Single-Sign On

 MoJ SSO solutions include Office 365, and Digital and Technology G-Suite.
-SSO solutions must be integrated within the MoJ application development and service delivery environment, to improve user experience by authenticating to systems using existing MoJ credentials.
-SSO must:
+SSO solutions **shall** be integrated within the MoJ application development and service delivery environment, to improve user experience by authenticating to systems using existing MoJ credentials.
+SSO **shall**:

 -   Have a pre-defined identity source for users, such as Active Directory, Google Directory or LDAP.
 This means a developer or service provider must use an established MoJ SSO solution rather than creating a new one.
 -   Normally be based on applications rather than groups of people.
 This means that SSO is to a specific application or service, rather than saying something like 'all administrators of the Widget application have SSO-managed access'.
 Instead, SSO must be enabled for the 'Widget' application.
 It can be based on groups of people or roles if these have been defined.